Eschatologue/CM_wiki/docs/class/ranger/index.md

 - Gloom Stalker
 - Hunter

 A subclass is a specialization that grants you special abilities at certain Ranger levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Ranger level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Ranger level and lower.

 ## Level 4: Ability Score Improvement